dao-duc-tung/k8s-setup/kubeadm_ingress.md

       - 10.121.177.40-10.121.177.45
 ```

-_Note_: You should change this line `- 10.121.177.40-10.121.177.45` to the range of the available IPs in your LAN where you setup the k8s cluster.
+_Note_: Assume your k8s cluster is running on a machine with IP `10.121.177.31`.
+You should change this line `- 10.121.177.40-10.121.177.45` to the range of the available IPs in your LAN where you setup the k8s cluster.

 ```bash
 # Create metallb configmap